alexkoulakos/explain-then-predict/models/expl-free/README.md

 ## Usage

 ### Training
-In order to fine-tune a BERT-based NLI classifier using `bert-base-uncased` checkpoint from HuggingFace as the encoder module, you can run the following command:
+In order to fine-tune a classifier for the NLI task using `bert-base-uncased` checkpoint from HuggingFace as the encoder module, you can run the following command:

 ```bash
 python models/expl-free/train.py \